All right, our two Sean Hannity show, 800-941-Sean.

 This idea of any way to distract the country from the problems of the Biden administration.

-And uh, while we haven't yet seen the full documentary, and I'm glad there's some people questioning him in it.
+And while we haven't yet seen the full documentary, and I'm glad there's some people questioning him in it, I don't trust George Stephanopoulos, a Clinton ally, with really shedding true light on who this guy is.

-Uh, you know, she's never been held accountable.
+She's never been held accountable.

-What's your take on a David Schoen?
+What's your take on it, David Schoen?

 That's a big mistake.

-Let me say this a couple things real quickly.
+Let me say this, a couple things real quickly.

 You said that earlier.